BIRDSgroup/DDI/README.md

 4. **Functions**
 5. **Data**

-## Section - 1 - Replicating the results
+## Section - 2: Application of DDI pipeline on the helminth-diabetes dataset

 There are three main scripts in this section.
 Running these scripts with slight modifications in the working directory will replicate the results from our work.<br>
 **Details on the output generated from each of these scripts are given in the README files in each of their folders.**